wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/mouse-keyboard/includes/1-introduction.md

 In some cases, web pages and applications require physical clicks or keystrokes to perform certain operations.
-By utilizing "Mouse and Keyboard" actions, a process can simulate the use of a mouse and keyboard to automate such tasks.
+You can simulate the use of a mouse and keyboard to automate these tasks.

-Handling mouse and keyboard provides an alternative when automating tasks in software that doesn't support UI and Web actions for security, or other reasons.
-This adjustability allows businesses to automate any application, even if it is not entirely compatible with other automation actions.
+Simulating mouse and keyboard actions provides an alternative when automating tasks in software that doesn't support UI and Web actions.
+This options allows businesses to automate any application.

-To that end, WinAutomation offers a variety of actions that enable the simulation of mouse and keyboard operations like cursor movements, mouse clicks, and keyboard typing.
+WinAutomation offers a variety of actions that enable you to simulate mouse and keyboard operations such as cursor movements, mouse clicks, and typing.

-In this course, we are going to examine the functionality of the "Mouse and Keyboard" actions by developing Processes where this solution is applicable.

 ## Learning Objectives
 You will learn: